Evason Ana Mandara

 In addition, guests can learn to harness the real (super) power of local herbs, plants and ingredients at the Alchemy Bar in a private or group setting, or learn more about sustainability at the Earth Lab.

-Six Senses Rome is set to open in late 2021.
+Six Senses Rome is set to open in 2022.

 Vice President Marketing Communications